FSYX™ Consistently Lowers IOP

 See HERCULES Trial study for a complete listing of key inclusion and exclusion criteria.

 Following 5 years of interactions with the Food and Drug Administration (FDA) on FSYX OPAP, Balance Ophthalmics submitted a request for de novo classification (providing regulatory guidance for a novel medical device) in August 2023.
 This submission included 12-month data, a narrowed indication, and the Hercules study, per request for additional information by the FDA.
-The review by the FDA Medical Devices Advisory Committee in March 2024 resulted in FSYX OPAP receiving de novo classification by a unanimous (13-0) panel vote.
+The Ophthalmic Devices Panel of the FDA's Medical Devices Advisory Committee voted unanimously (13-0) that FSYX Ocular Pressure Adjusting Pump® (OPAP) is effective and safe for treating glaucoma in the current indication.
+Following this resounding endorsement, the FDA awarded de novo classification.

 FSYX Safety Findings1